 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within 28 days, please contact the licensing team.
 You can do this online if you applied through the UK Welcomes service or use the contact details below.
 The standard conditions must be met before a licence can be issued.

-You can apply for a new animal boarding establishment licence or renew or amend an existing licence online.
-Credit card payments are subject to a handling fee.
-There is no handling fee for debit card payments.
+Apply for a new animal boarding establishment licence or renew or amend an existing licence.

 Richmond Magistrates Court has now closed, and applications for appeals should be made to Lavender Hill Magistrates Court, 176a Lavender Hill, London SW11 1JU.